Trump threatens to double tariffs on China and says punishing Mexico and Canada tariffs will go into effect March 4

 If enacted, the tariffs raise the possibility that Mexico, Canada and China could impose retaliatory tariffs against the US, which can hurt domestic industries.

+On Friday, a spokesperson for China’s Commerce Ministry said the country “firmly opposed” the imposition of additional tariffs.

+“China has repeatedly stated that unilateral tariffs violate World Trade Organization rules and undermine the multilateral trading system,” the spokesperson said.
+“China is one of the countries with the strictest and most thorough drug control policies in the world, and actively carries out international drug control cooperation with countries around the world including the United States.”

-After the initial 10% tariffs across all Chinese imports went into effect, Beijing responded by levying a 15% tax on American exports to China, including certain types of coal and liquefied natural gas and a 10% tariff on crude oil, agricultural machinery, large-displacement cars and pickup trucks.
+After the initial 10% tariffs across all Chinese imports went into effect on February 4, Beijing responded by levying a 15% tax on American exports to China, including certain types of coal and liquefied natural gas and a 10% tariff on crude oil, agricultural machinery, large-displacement cars and pickup trucks.

-Ahead of the looming March 4 deadline, Canada announced it was launching an effort, dubbed “Operation Blizzard.”
-The effort is “aimed at intercepting illegal contraband arriving and leaving Canada, with a focus on fentanyl and other synthetic narcotics,” according to a statement published by the Canada Border Services Agency Thursday morning.
+Ahead of the looming March 4 deadline, Canada announced it was launching an effort, dubbed “Operation Blizzard” that is “aimed at intercepting illegal contraband arriving and leaving Canada, with a focus on fentanyl and other synthetic narcotics,” according to a statement published by the Canada Border Services Agency Thursday morning.

 CBSA also shared that it seized 56.1 grams of fentanyl this month, including 20 fentanyl pills and 23 grams “of a substance suspected to be fentanyl from two US citizens crossing at the Windsor-Detroit Tunnel port of entry.”